Mark Allinson (mbacp)Diploma in Therapeutic Counselling (Mary Ward Centre)

 I am a member of the BACP - British Association of Counselling and Psychotherapy - which means that I follow their ethical framework and work to their professional standards.
 This, in turn, means that I engage in continuous professional development.
 I am Registered with the BACP which means I am on the list of approved counsellors of the Professional Standards Authority for Health and Social Care.

-As well as working as a counsellor, I also work in higher education and work as a mentor in leadership development.
+As well as working as a counsellor, I also work in higher education and work as a coach and mentor in leadership development.